The Best RN-to-MSN Programs (No BSN Required) of 2025

 • AccreditationYes

-Why Is RN-to-MSN Program Accreditation Important?
+Why Is Online RN-to-MSN Program Accreditation Important?

-Additionally, should you consider financial aid, federal grants and loans are only offered to accredited nursing schools and programs.
+Additionally, the government only offers federal grants and loans to students in accredited nursing schools and programs.
 So, enrolling in an RN-to-MSN program with accreditation is the most economical and efficient course.
+Our guide lists only accredited programs.

 How Online RN-to-MSN Programs Work

-Some schools will support finding clinical placements in your local area, while others may rely on the student to make the arrangements.
-Ensure that you can coordinate clinicals in your local community.
+MSN programs, including those with 100% online coursework, often require hands-on clinical hours to develop experience with supervised patient care in a skills lab.
+Some schools help you find clinical placements in your local area, while others may rely on you to make the arrangements.
+Ensure that you can coordinate clinicals in your local community if necessary.

-Applying to an RN-to-MSN Program
+Applying to an Online RN-to-MSN program

 • ADN from an accredited institution (bachelor’s degrees in non-nursing fields are sometimes acceptable)